 - Name of child care centre

 - Person reporting (first and last name)

 Chickenpox is a disease of public health significance and is reportable to Public Health.
 We collect and report the total number (aggregate counts) of chickenpox cases by age group each month to the Ministry of Health.
 This information is valuable in establishing the rates of infection in different age groups, especially since the chickenpox vaccine was added to the Publicly Funded Immunization Schedule in Ontario.
-Use the Chickenpox Monthly Case Report form (PDF, 1 page, 130 KB) to report total number of chickenpox cases monthly and fax it to the Reportable Disease Fax Line at 1-855-934-5463.
+Use the Chickenpox Monthly Case Report form to report the total number of chickenpox cases each month and fax it to the Reportable Disease Fax Line at 1-855-934-5463.
 For a copy of the Chickenpox Monthly Case Report, call the Reportable Disease Intake Line at 1-800-265-7293, ext.
 4752.